 Lossless image information means that every time you save and re-save the file in .TIF format the clarity and integrity of the image will be retained.
 In fact, resaving a .TIF in another one of the lossless file formats, for example in .PNG format, will also retain the image’s clarity and integrity.

 You have just saved your first size optimised file in .TIF format.

 To demonstrate how effective this method is in reducing file sizes take a look at this side by side before and after comparison image:

-Do you like the kit that is featured in the layout used in this tutorial?
+Do you like the decorative swirls featured in the layout used in this tutorial?

 Do you think you will use this method to trim away transparent and empty pixels from your .PNG files?
 How did you go with it or why not?
 It would be great to know your thoughts on this so please feel free to post in the comments below or message via the Contact page.